11 Expert-Backed Strategies to Become an Exceptional Manager

 2. Promote A Success Mentality

 The simple fact is that there is a team because the amount of work related to a specific function requires more than one person and more than one type of skill.
-So for that process to function or the team’s goals to be achieved, all the team members need to work together.
+So, for that process to function or the team’s goals to be achieved, all the team members must work together.
 The team’s level of success is directly related to how well the team works TOGETHER.

 Believe it or not, you will never be a successful manager if you cannot deliver results.
 You cannot deliver results if your team cannot deliver results.